Safety Officers

 What about regulatory compliance?

-We ensure compliance with Japanese Industrial Safety and Health Act requirements for film production, including risk documentation, safety briefings, incident reporting to the Ministry of Health, Labour and Welfare, and coordination with relevant local authorities.
+We keep your shoot in line with Japanese Industrial Safety and Health Act rules for film production.
+That covers risk records, safety briefings, and incident reports to the Ministry of Health, Labour and Welfare.
+It also covers planning with the relevant local authorities.

 Do you provide safety training?